FTNT-chouw/ansible-webtest/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ansible Galaxy FortiWeb Collection Documentation 1.0.1!
+Welcome to Ansible Galaxy FortiADC Collection Documentation 1.1.0!
 ============================================================================

-The FortiWeb Ansible Collection provides Ansible modules for configuring FortiWeb appliances.
+The FortiADC Ansible Collection provides Ansible modules for configuring FortiADC appliances.

 .. toctree::
    :glob:
-   :caption: FortiWeb/Galaxy Version Mapping Guide
+   :caption: FortiADC/Galaxy Version Mapping Guide
    :maxdepth: 1

    version.rst